sekassel-archive/CoronaTrackerEsp32/README.md

 ## How you can built your own tracker?

 Choose a suitable ESP32 board.
-This tutorial will use the TODO.

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/).